kittennbfive/scdd/README.md

 Spit out raw float (using `fwrite()`) instead of formatted values (ASCII).

 ## Limitations?
 It's slow...
 The Linux USBTMC driver has a hardcoded buffer size of 4096 bytes which can't be changed (except by recompiling the driver of course).
-I considered bypassing the USBTMC driver by using libusb, but i vaguely recall (from previous experiments for s**c**dd) that this does not work better/reliably.
+I considered bypassing the USBTMC driver by using libusb, but i vaguely recall (from previous experiments for sc**s**d) that this does not work better/reliably.
 I even had the scope totally freeze once (power-cycling required)...

 Using `$ time ./scdd --filename PIPE --raw-float  > /dev/null` and on my system i get about 48s for 10Mpts; 2m02 for 25Mpts and 4m04 for 50Mpts.
 YMMV.